 - International Political Communication - 15PMSH009 (0.5 Unit) - Term 2

-- Japanese Transnational Cinema: from Kurosawa to Asia Extreme and Studio Ghibli - 15PMSH017 (0.5 Unit)
+- Japanese Transnational Cinema: From Kurosawa to Asia Extreme and Studio Ghibli - 15PJKH007 (0.5 Unit) - Term 1

 - Mediated Culture in the Middle East: Politics and Communications - 15PMSH003 (0.5 Unit) - Term 1